Key Takeaways

 What is a Mineral?

-Minerals are inorganic elements that originate from soil and water, think calcium, magnesium, iron, and zinc.
+Minerals are inorganic elements that originate from soil and water, such as calcium, magnesium, iron, and zinc.
 Plants absorb these elements through their roots, and animals (including humans) obtain them by eating plants or other animals.
 Unlike vitamins, minerals don't contain carbon and maintain their chemical structure regardless of heat, light, or air exposure.

 How Vitamins and Minerals Differ